A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Proposed Methodology

 \subsection{PDF Reconstruction using Spline Interpolation}

-In the classical Shannon sampling framework, a bandlimited signal can be perfectly reconstructed from uniform samples via sinc interpolation.
-In fact, Kargas \textit{et al.} \cite{kargas2019learning} demonstrated that a PDF which is (approximately) bandlimited with a cutoff frequency $\omega_c$ can be reconstructed from uniformly spaced samples of its corresponding CDF, provided the sampling interval is $\frac{\pi}{\omega_c}$.
-However, extending this result to our setting is problematic because the MDL-estimated bins are nonuniform; consequently, the underlying assumption of uniform sampling (and hence a time-invariant reconstruction kernel) does not hold.
-Although generalized non-uniform sampling theory provides conditions under which sinc interpolation can be applied to nonuniform samples (see, e.g., \cite{maymon2011sinc}), these require that the average sampling rate satisfies the Nyquist criterion, a condition that cannot easily be guaranteed in our MDL framework.
+In the classical Shannon-sampling framework, a bandlimited signal can be perfectly reconstructed from uniform samples via sinc interpolation.
+In fact, Kargas \textit{et al.} \cite{kargas2019learning} demonstrated that a PDF which is (approximately) bandlimited with a cutoff frequency $\omega_c$ can be reconstructed from uniformly spaced samples of its corresponding CDF, provided the sampling interval $\Delta t \le\frac{\pi}{\omega_{c}}$.
+However, extending this result to our settings is problematic because the MDL-estimated bins are nonuniform; consequently, the underlying assumption of uniform sampling (and hence a time-invariant reconstruction kernel) does not hold.
+Although generalized non-uniform sampling theory provides conditions under which sinc interpolation can be applied to nonuniform samples (see, e.g.,~\cite{maymon2011sinc}), these require that the average sampling rate satisfies the Nyquist criterion, something we cannot ensure a-priori with MDL-chosen cuts.
 This limitation motivates the use of cubic spline interpolation, which naturally accommodates nonuniform spacing and produces smooth, continuous curves with continuous first and second derivatives (i.e., the $C^2$ class) \cite{deboor}.
 Let the $r$-th column $\A_n(:,r) \in \RR^{I_n}$ of the $n$-th factor matrix $\A_n$ represent the discretized conditional PDF $p_{X_n\,|\,H}(x_n\,|\,r)$ of the $n$-th random variable.
 The corresponding CDF points are obtained via the cumulative sum of that column, yielding $\{F_i\}_{i=1}^{I_n}$.
-For each bin $\Delta^i = [i, i+1]$, a cubic polynomial is fitted: This yields a piecewise definition of the continuous CDF $F_{X \mid H}(x_n \mid r)$,
+For each bin $\Delta^i = [i, i+1]$, a cubic polynomial is fitted: This yields a piecewise definition of the continuous CDF

 where

 We enforce zero end-slope conditions (i.e., the first derivative of the spline is zero at the boundaries).
 This ensures that the reconstructed PDF smoothly approaches zero at the boundaries and prevents unrealistic extrapolation at the edges.